opensearch-project/documentation-website/_dashboards/query-workbench.md

 Before getting started, make sure you have [indexed your data]({{site.url}}{{site.baseurl}}/im-plugin/index/).

-For this tutorial, you can index the following sample document.
+For this tutorial, you can index the following sample documents.
 Alternatively, you can use the [OpenSearch Playground](https://playground.opensearch.org/app/opensearch-query-workbench#/), which has preloaded indexes that you can use to try out Query Workbench.

 To index sample documents, send the following [Bulk API]({{site.url}}{{site.baseurl}}/api-reference/document-apis/bulk/) request: